Gravitation (M. C. Escher)

 Gravitation (also known as Gravity) is a mixed media work by the Dutch artist M. C. Escher completed in June 1952.
 It was first printed as a black-and-white lithograph and then coloured by hand in watercolour.

 It depicts a nonconvex regular polyhedron known as the small stellated dodecahedron.
-Each facet of the figure has a trapezoidal doorway.
+Each facet of the figure has a trapezial doorway.
 Out of these doorways protrude the heads and legs of twelve turtles without shells, who are using the object as a common shell.
 The turtles are in six coloured pairs (red, orange, yellow, magenta, green and indigo) with each turtle directly opposite its counterpart.